-How to Protect Yourself: Tips for Avoiding Mortgage Foreclosures
+How to Protect Yourself: Avoiding Mortgage Foreclosure and Foreclosure "Rescue" ScamsSource: The Florida Attorney General

 Lenders can discuss options with you to help you work through payments during difficult financial times.
-Lenders prefer to have you keep your home and most will work with you.
+Lenders prefer to have you keep your home and most will work with you to seek a solution.
 Be honest with your lender about your financial circumstances.
-For more information about contacting your lender, refer to www.hud.gov/foreclosure.
+For more information from the U.S. Department of Housing and Urban Development (HUD) about contacting your lender and avoiding foreclosure, refer to www.hud.gov/foreclosure.

 If you are working with your lender or an approved housing counselor to keep your home, there are several options:

 - Reinstatement: Your lender may agree to let you pay the total amount you are behind, in a lump sum payment and by a specific date.
-This is often combined with forbearance when you can show that funds from a bonus, tax refund, or other source will become available at a specific time in the future.
+This is often combined with forbearance when you can show that funds from a bonus, tax refund or other source will become available at a specific time in the future.
 Be aware that there may be late fees and other costs associated with a reinstatement plan.

 - Forbearance: Your lender may offer a temporary reduction or suspension of your mortgage payments while you get back on your feet.
 Forbearance is often combined with a reinstatement or a repayment plan to pay off the missed or reduced mortgage payments.